ILANZ, In-House Lawyers Association of New Zealand

 (c) keep the Society informed of the key programmes and activities of ILANZ as appropriate;

-(d) be the contact person for any enquiries from the media, and to make all public statements on behalf of ILANZ, unless delegated by the President to another Committee member or member.
+(d) be the contact person for any enquiries from the media, and to make all public statements on behalf

 7.3 Treasurer’s duties